MarwanDebbiche/pylambdarest/README.md

 To speed-up your API development, I also recommend using the [serverless-offline](https://github.com/dherault/serverless-offline) package.

-You can look at the [sample](./sample) to have a working example of this set-up.
+You can look at the [sample](https://github.com/MarwanDebbiche/pylambdarest/tree/master/sample) to have a working example of this set-up.

 ## Next steps:

 - Add tests
 - CI/CD
 - Documentation
+- Python 3.6 and 3.7 compatibility
 - ?